jjacko1623/datasciencecoursera/README.md

 Final data is not ordered by Subject ID, but this is not a requirement of tidy data

 Sense checks were performed on output data for reasonablenss e.g. no NA values are in the data set

+The data table includes column headings such as "meanFreq..." as per my interpretation of the question